 - Extend the deadline for passing the ERA

 - Continue to reintroduce the Paycheck Fairness Act until it passes the Senate and is signed into law

 I believe in a woman’s right to choose.
 As a lifelong practicing Catholic, abortion has been a tough issue to address through the lens of politics.
 What is right for me is not right for everyone, but I believe unequivocally in a women’s moral, legal and ethical right to follow her conscience and choose what is right for her and her family in matters of reproductive health.
 Roe v.
 Wade is the law in the United States, and I support the parameters laid out by the court in that opinion.

 Criminal Justice Reform

-I have stood on the front lines of criminal justice reform as a Public Defender and know how the system has torn apart families and does not always work as fairly as we expect.
+I have stood on the front lines of criminal justice reform as a Public Defender and have seen the system tear apart families and not always work as fairly as we expect.
 Decriminalizing some offenses, ending private prisons and mass incarceration, along with bail and sentencing reform will all go a long way in correcting errors in the system and moving toward equal protection under the law.